all-birds birds

 Food and Feeding

 Flickers also eat fruits, seeds and nuts, which they will store for the winter.
 They will come to your yard for suet feeders.
-They will also come for black oil sunflower seeds, Mealworms and other foods.
+They will also come for black oil sunflower seeds, mealworms, and other foods.

 At right is a suet feeder on a post.